INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

 cycling.index.name = ""
 target_name = "power"
 data, target = cycling.drop(columns=target_name), cycling[target_name]
-data.head()
+data
 ```

 A detailed description of this dataset is given in the appendix.
 As a reminder,
-the problem we are trying to solve with this dataset is to use measurements
+the problem we are trying to solve with this dataset is to use measurements from
-from cheap sensors (GPS, heart-rate monitor, etc.) in order to predict a
+cheap sensors (GPS, heart-rate monitor, etc.) in order to predict a cyclist
-cyclist power.
-Power can indeed be recorded via a cycling power meter device,
+power.
+Power can indeed be recorded via a cycling power meter device, but this
-but this device is rather expensive.
+device is rather expensive.

 Instead of using blindly machine learning, we will first introduce some flavor of
 classic mechanics: the Newton's second law.